osuosl/vagrant-plugin-ganeti/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## About the Project
+Author : Ahmed Shabib
+This project is done as part of GSOC -2013 ,and is mentored by Lance Albertson(Ramereth) and Ken Lett